-As a part of the Categorical Program Monitoring (CPM) process, LEAs must provide evidence that they have met the legal requirements of ESEA, Part E, Subpart 1, Section 9501 (c) [1-4] .
-Evidence must demonstrate that personnel representing the LEA have engaged in timely and meaningful consultation with private school officials in their geographic area and have offered to assist the schools with the identification of ELs and the provision of services to eligible students, teachers, and families of ELs.
+As a part of the Federal Program Monitoring (FPM) process, LEAs must provide evidence that they have met the legal requirements of ESEA, Part E, Subpart 1, Section 9501 (c) [1-4] .
+Evidence must demonstrate that personnel representing the LEA engaged in timely and meaningful consultation with private school officials in their geographical area and, have offered to assist the schools with the identification of ELs and the provision of services to eligible students, teachers, and families of ELs.

 Yes.
 English proficiency of private school EL students must be assessed annually to determine their continued eligibility for Title III services.
 LEAs may use the same instrument that the LEA used for the initial assessment of private school students.